Discover the 5 Breathtaking Beaches in Cuba

 The closest to the mainland, the Cayo Las Brujas houses the only marina in the area and houses the cheapest hotels and the beach, making it both economical and accessible.
 The first left turn leads you to the marina via the Hotel Villas Las Brujas.

-Where only guests and day pass holders are allowed and from here have access to the beach if they are asked to present their passport.
+Only guests and day pass holders can access the beach from here if asked to present their passports.
 Others take the second left turn and land at the eastern end of the same beach, although the one at the hotel is slightly better.
 Cayo Ensenachos and Cayo Santa Maria.

 Cayo Santa Maria

-A dolphinarium, two quays, Cayo Las Brujas and Cayo Ensenachos, and several beaches behind are the breathtaking 15 km of white, shiny sand and clear water of Cayo Santa Maria.
-The Jardines del Rey, Cayo Santa Maria is part of a larger archipelago that is home to one of the most unspoiled beaches in the northern cays, Playa Perla Blanca.
+A dolphinarium, two quays, Cayo Las Brujas and Cayo Ensenachos, and several beaches behind are the breathtaking 15 km white, shiny sand and clear water of Cayo Santa Maria.
+The Jardines del Rey, Cayo Santa Maria, is part of a more extensive archipelago home to one of the most unspoiled beaches in the northern cays, Playa Perla Blanca.

-Although getting to Playa Perla Blanca is a bit of a hike.
-Fidel Castro, former Prime Minister of Cuba, allegedly claimed Cayo Santa Maria was better than Varadero Beach.
-Playa Las Gaviotas beach in the northeast is supported by the lush vegetation of the Cayo Santa Maria Wildlife Refuge, which is home to birds like the Cuban trogon.
+Although getting to Playa Perla Blanca is a bit of a hike, Fidel Castro, former Prime Minister of Cuba, allegedly claimed Cayo Santa Maria was better than Varadero Beach.
+Playa Las Gaviotas beach in the northeast is supported by the lush vegetation of the Cayo Santa Maria Wildlife Refuge, home to birds like the Cuban trogon.

 Playa Guardalavaca

-It is said that Christopher Columbus described Guardalavaca as the most beautiful place he has ever seen in his life.
-Although we can’t blindly trust his wisdom, Playa Guardalavaca is definitely a sight to behold.
+It is said that Christopher Columbus described Guardalavaca as the most beautiful place he had ever seen.
+Although we can’t unquestioningly trust his wisdom, Playa Guardalavaca is a sight to behold.

-1500 meters of glistening white sand and rolling hills and green fields full of palm trees, sea grapes and tamarind, which adorn the beach scenery, make the Playa beautiful and just as natural.
-The beach is popular with the locals as it is with tourists who give the whole area a nice and surreal Cuban feel, unlike other tourist-oriented beach towns.
+One thousand five hundred meters of glistening white sand, rolling hills, and green fields full of palm trees, sea grapes, and tamarind adorn the beach scenery, making the Playa beautiful and just as natural.
+Unlike other tourist-oriented beach towns, the beach is as popular with the locals as it is with tourists, who give the whole area a pleasant and surreal Cuban feel.